Suspects Arrested For Bloody Vandalism Of Derek Chauvin Defense Witness' Former Santa Rosa Home

 SANTA ROSA (CBS SF) — Three suspects have been arrested in connection with the early morning vandalism of the former Santa Rosa home of Barry Brodd, who testified as a defense witness in the Derek Chauvin murder trial, that left the residence smeared with animal blood and had a severed pig’s head dumped on the front porch.

-Santa Rosa police said 20-year-old Rowan Dalbey, 34-year-old Kristen Aumoithe and 35-year-old Amber Lucas, all of Santa Rosa, were being held on felony vandalism and conspiracy charges.READ MORE: Newsom: California To End Mask Mandate On June 15
+Santa Rosa police said 20-year-old Rowan Dalbey, 34-year-old Kristen Aumoithe and 35-year-old Amber Lucas, all of Santa Rosa, were being held on felony vandalism and conspiracy charges.READ MORE: California Justice Department To Review Sean Monterrosa Killing By Vallejo Police

+“Three individuals, various ages, Santa Rosa residents were taken into custody in the last 24 hours on this case,” Lt.
+Jeneane Kucker told KPIX 5 Wednesday.

+Santa Rosa police said officers responded at 3:07 a.m. on April 17 to a residence in a west Santa Rosa neighborhood that had just been vandalized.

 The three also were charged with smearing blood and leaving a picture of a pig reading “Oink Oink” on a large hand statue in front of the Santa Rosa Plaza.